Dmitri Voronkov Game Preview: Blue Jackets vs. Maple Leafs

 Voronkov Season Stats Insights

-- Voronkov has a goal in six of 28 contests this year, but no multi-goal games so far.
+- In six of 30 games this year, Voronkov has scored a goal, but there are no multi-goal efforts on his ledger.

-- Voronkov has a point in 16 of 28 games played this season, with multiple points in one of them.
+- Voronkov has a point in 16 of 30 games played this year, with multiple points in one of them.

-- Voronkov has an implied probability of 44.4% to eclipse his point total based on the odds.
+- The implied probability that Voronkov goes over his points over/under is 40%, based on the odds.

 Sign up for Underdog fantasy today.